Student Financial Aid

 - If a student has not re-established satisfactory progress after the one semester of financial aid probation, all forms of financial assistance to the student will be suspended.

-- A student may be reinstated on financial aid by (1) personally paying the educational expenses for a semester and (2) re-establishing satisfactory progress as defined in Item 1 of these regulations.
+- A student may be reinstated on financial aid by (1) personally paying the educational expenses for a minimum of six credit hours during one full semester and (2) re-establishing satisfactory progress as defined in Item 1 of these regulations.

 - A student who passes zero credit hours with a zero grade point average during any semester will be removed from financial aid without a probationary period.
 This student may be re-instated on financial aid after meeting the conditions of Item 4 of these regulations.
 If the zero hours passed and zero grade point average were the result of an official withdrawal from the College, the student will be placed on Financial Aid Probation.

-Students will be allowed to receive financial assistance until they have attempted a maximum of 150% of the hours required to complete their Degree or Technical Certificate.
+- TIME LIMIT FOR AID - Students will be allowed to receive financial assistance until they have attempted a maximum of 150% of the hours required to complete their Degree or Technical Certificate.
 At VSCC that represents 90 collegiate hours for a degree seeking student and 62 collegiate hours for a student seeking a Technical Certificate (not including current term).
 The hours that a student transfers in, which apply toward their degree/technical certificate, will be subject to 90 or 62 hour time limit.
-Likewise, once a student has attempted more than 30 hours of Learning Support coursework, any additional Learning Support coursework will not be considered in their Title IV eligibility fund calculations.
+Likewise, once a student has attempted more than 30 hours of Remedial and Developmental coursework, any additional R & D coursework will not be considered in their Title IV eligibility fund calculations.

 Federal Work-Study Program